 The Canvas is popular with entrepreneurs and intrapreneurs for business model innovation.
-Fundamentally, I find it delivers three things:
+Fundamentally, it delivers three things:

 - Focus: Stripping away the 40+ pages of ‘stuff’ in a traditional business plan, I’ve seen users of the BMC improve their clarify and focus on what’s driving the business (and what’s non-core and getting in the way).

-- Flexibility: It’s alot easier to tweak the model and try things (from a planning perspective) with something that’s sitting on a single page.
+- Flexibility: It’s easier to facilitate alignment by tweaking the model and trying things (from a planning perspective) with something that’s sitting on a single page.